Wrongful death—an accidental fatality that occurs due to the actions of another person, business, or organization—shatters the lives of the survivors.

 Punitive damages are those intended to punish the at-fault party for wrongful acts and deter others from similar acts.

 Consequently, rather than seeking compensation for actual damages such as funeral costs, medical bills, pain and suffering, etc., the value of a wrongful death claim is based on the actions of the at-fault party.

 In establishing your claim’s value, some consideration may also be given to the financial assets of the at-fault party.

 Because every wrongful death is as unique as the victim and the circumstances that lead to their death, it is difficult or impossible to estimate the average value of an Alabama wrongful death claim.

-Talking to an experienced Birmingham wrongful death attorney is the best way to gain a better understanding of the process and how much your claim’s value may potentially be.
+Speaking with an experienced wrongful death attorney in Birmingham, AL is the best way to gain a better understanding of the process and how much your claim may be worth.

 How Does a Wrongful Death Lawyer Prove Negligence?